 It’s just like having another division of your business, but instead of being in your building, they are based overseas.

 What are the best practices and traits of success in Staff Leasing?

-Companies that succeed in establishing a rewarding operation in the Philippines typically follow these guiding principles:
+Companies that succeed in establishing a rewarding Philippines outsourcing operation typically follow these guiding principles:

 - Over-invest in the beginning.
 The overall savings are significant so over-invest in the beginning and commit time and resources to getting your Philippines team off to a solid start.
 Establish clearly defined and transferable workflow, set clear objectives, apply selection rigour, train the staff on the ground, get to know your people and the Filipino culture.

 - Start with easy processes.
 Businesses that commence offshoring operations often test the waters with basic non-core functions, and move on to complex or more specialised work once they achieve their desired results.
 This staged approach reduces risk and builds confidence and know-how in the team.

 - Actively participate during the initial stages.
 Make it a point to either visit the leasing provider in person, or if travel is not possible, via Zoom meetings.
 Assist in or facilitate training, and collaborate with the local staff to establish clear processes and KPIs to ensure accountability.

 - Prioritise the skills of candidates, rather than negotiating the wages.
 Engage a provider that will help you achieve your goals by creating job profiles that reflect the skillsets you need, and appeal to the local market.
 Paying someone $100 more a month is a big deal in the Philippines and will enable you to attract and retain higher qualified candidates.

 - Openly communicate with your provider.
 Businesses who establish a sound relationship and work closely with their provider’s management and staff are more likely to succeed.